 1. Upgrade your bank account

-Bank accounts are more than just places to stash your dough until you spend it.
-As soon as you start making some money, the first thing you’ll want to do is put it to work for you.
+Bank accounts are more than just places to stash your cash until you spend it.
+As soon as you start making some money, put it to work for you.

-And, look for a high-interest savings account that will grow your money faster and help you put aside funds to start reaching goals like travelling more or buying a car or your own place.
+And, look for a high-interest savings account to grow your money faster and help you put aside funds for goals like travelling or buying a car or home.

 2. Apply for a (new) credit card